kinow/autosubmit/docs/source/usage/run.rst

       -v                    --update_version
                                 update the experiment version to match the actual autosubmit version -st                   --start_time
-                                sets the starting time for the experiment.
-Accepted format: 'yyyy-mm-dd HH:MM:SS' or 'HH:MM:SS' (defaults to current day)
+                                Sets the starting time for the experiment.
+Accepted format: 'yyyy-mm-dd HH:MM:SS' or 'HH:MM:SS' (defaults to current day).
       -sa                   --start_after
-                                sets a experiment expid that will be tracked for completion.
+                                Sets a experiment expid that will be tracked for completion.
 When this experiment is completed, the current instance of Autosubmit run will start.
       -h, --help  show this help message and exit

 Example: